odisfm/zcx-core/docs/content/reference/control-reference/track.md

 The `track` control binds to a particular track in the Live set.
 An RGB-enabled button will attempt to display animated feedback representing the track's state (playing, recording, etc.).

-When the `track` property is configured, zcx will bind to the specified track on set load.
-The control's bound track can later be reassigned via the API, and the `track` property may be omitted to create an unbound control on set load.
+When the `track` option is configured, zcx will bind to the specified track on set load.
+The control's bound track can later be reassigned via the API, and the `track` option may be omitted to create an unbound control on set load.

 ## yaml schema